Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 ## Multi-cluster / Shared App Gateway
 By default AGIC assumes full ownership of the App Gateway it is linked to.
-With a few changes, AGIC can share App Gateway with other Azure components.
-For instance, we could use the same App Gateway for an app hosted on VMSS as well as AKS.
+AGIC version 0.8.0 and later can share a single App Gateway with other Azure components.
+For instance, we could use the same App Gateway for an app hosted on VMSS as well as an AKS cluster.

 Please __backup your App Gateway's configuration__ before enabling this setting:
   1. using [Azure Portal](https://portal.azure.com/) navigate to your `App Gateway` instance